AKASHAorg/easy-web-crypto/README.md

 ```

-### updatePassphraseKey:
+### updatePassphraseKey

-Update the derived key encryption key (KEK) based on the new passphrase from user.
+Update the derived key encryption key (KEK) based on the new passphrase.

 Please note that the actual AES key used for encryption does not change, so you can still
 decrypt previously encrypted data.
 Only the passphrase changed!